-Fortunately, our short-term loans can help you plan your magical day.
-As an instalment and payday loan direct lender, you can borrow between £100 to £1000 to put towards a wedding fund and repay over 7 days to 5 months.
+Fortunately, our lenders could help with short-term loans which can help you plan your magical day.
+We can put you in touch with instalment and payday loan direct lenders – you can apply for loans from £100 to £2,000, to put towards a wedding fund.
 But here at My Financial Broker, we believe in sensible spending.
 If you’re not looking to have a lavish wedding, here’s how to do it on a budget.

 Take time to write down everything that you need to spend money on – from shoes and flowers to the registry office fees.
 Then, set a budget with careful consideration as to how much you can afford.

 Discuss what’s most important to both of you.
 You might think that it must be a beautiful reception in a castle, but you could both easily be happy with a simple church wedding.
 Same goes for the party venues, check out local pubs and restaurants for great off-peak season deals.
 According to UK’s No 1 Brides Magazine, venue costs often account for up to a third of your budget.

 Don’t feel obliged to stick to conventional “wedding rules” – if you both do not like cake, simply don’t get one.